 (1) Kolbel ion sputtering nitriding model

-Fe atoms combine with N atoms to form FeN, which is redeposited on the surface of the workpiece (backscattering).
+High-energy nitrogen ions impact the cathode, causing sputtering of Fe atoms from its surface.
+The Fe atoms then react with N atoms to form FeN, which is redeposited on the surface of the workpiece (backscattering).

-At the same time, a nitrided layer of Fe₂-₃N (ε phase) and Fe₄N (γ’ phase) is formed from the outside to the inside of the steel surface, which is shown in Figure 7.
+Simultaneously, a nitrided layer of Fe₂-₃N (ε phase) and Fe₄N (γ’ phase) is formed on the steel surface, from the outside towards the inside, as depicted in Figure 7.

 Figure 7 Kolbel ion sputtering nitriding model